Skip to content

 2. IS (client) generates code_verifier and code_challenge.

-3. IS redirects the user to /authorize in Encvoy ID.
+3. IS redirects the user to /authorize in Trusted.ID Service.

 5. User enters login/password and provides consent for data transfer.